hashicorp/nomad/website/source/docs/job-specification/constraint.html.md

 A potential use case of the `distinct_property` constraint is to spread a service with `count > 1` across racks to minimize correlated failure.
-Nodes can be annotated with which rack they are on using [client metadata][client-meta] with values such as "rack-12-1", "rack-12-2", etc.
+Nodes can be annotated with which rack they are on using [custom client metadata][client-meta] with values such as "rack-12-1", "rack-12-2", etc.
 The following constraint would assure that an individual rack is not running more than 2 instances of the task group.